Why do we fast?

-Fasting in a Biblical sense is abstaining from something, typically food, to help create an added awareness of our weakness and our need for God's strength.
-When we desire the thing we are fasting from (have a hunger pang, for example) it is a reminder to pray and seek God.
-Fasting brings us to a new level of spiritual development and renews our perspective.
-We as a church, will be fasting together for one week, from January 14 through the 21st.
+So we can feast.
+Fasting in a Biblical sense is abstaining from something, typically food, to help create an added awareness of our weakness and our need for God's strength inside our souls.
+By not paying as much attention to one thing we are able to pay more attention to something else.
+In fasting, we surrender ourselves to God, showing Him that a relationship with Him is a priority in our lives.
+Dedicating ourselves to prayer and fasting brings us to a new level of spiritual dependance and renews our perspective, commitment and resolve.

 - Matthew 6:16-18

 - Nehemiah 9:1-3